 It should be noted that there are some costs associated with using Everyday Hero – approximately 6.5% of the money raised goes towards the costs of maintaining and running the site, and all appropriate credit card fees are also passed on to sponsors.

-The small costs associated with running online fundraising is more than offset by the fact that schools raise significantly more money than relying on cash donations and sponsorship.
+The costs associated with running online fundraising is more than offset by the fact that schools raise significantly more money than relying on cash donations and sponsorship.
 In 2018, more than $6million of the $8million raised by schools doing Fun Runs came in online, and that is a lot of coins that mums and dads didn’t have to count.

 Fun Runs can be held by any sized school in any Australian state.
 You should register your school at least five weeks before your planned start date (allow an extra week in WA for materials to arrive).
 This provides a couple of weeks to familiarise everyone with the materials, online sites and to promote the event and two to three weeks to fundraise.

-National Health and Physical Education Day in Australia is typically in mid September (in 2016 it is 14th September) and the Fun Run is a great event to tie in.
+National Health and Physical Education Day in Australia is typically in mid-September (in 2019 it is 12th September) and the Fun Run is a great event to tie in.
 Register early.